www-virtues-ag/virtues-dimens/iOS/INSTALLATION.md

 ```

 **Solutions:**
-- Make sure you've imported AppDimens: `import AppDimens`
+- Make sure you've imported VirtuesDimens: `import VirtuesDimens`
 - Check that you're using the correct syntax: `16.fxpt`
 - Verify the framework is properly installed and linked

 #### 3. CocoaPods Issues
 ```
 [!]
-Unable to find a specification for 'AppDimens'
+Unable to find a specification for 'VirtuesDimens'
 ```

 **Solutions:**